Cadiac/titeenit-backend/README.md

 - Backend is always running on api.titeenipeli.xyz with @titeenibot as its bot
 - The bot running on the backend has three commands:
   - `/login`: the normal login, redirects back to /api/login on the same domain the bot that heard this was running on, and then redirects the user to REDIRECT_URI
-  - `/dev`: same as normal login, but redirects back to /api/login/dev which alwaysredirects the user to UI at http://localhost:3000?token=, still creating the session on the remote backend that the bot runs on
+  - ~~`/dev`: same as normal login, but redirects back to /api/login/dev which always redirects the user to UI at http://localhost:3000?token=, still creating the session on the remote dev backend that the bot runs on~~
+    - NOTE: The dev server has been shut down and doesn't work anymore, and this is useless.
   - `/local`: the login callback from telegram is redirected from the server to localhost:4000, and the login session is to be created on the local backend you run

 So, for the `/local` command to work and create a local session for a backend running on your machine do the following steps:
-1. Register your own bot with @botfather and setup your local backend to use that bot with `TELEGRAM_BOT_TOKEN`
+1. Register your own bot with @botfather setup your local backend to use that bot with `TELEGRAM_BOT_TOKEN`.
+2. Using botfather set the bot's domain to the URL with valid SSL where you're currently hosting the frontend.
+For now titeenipeli.xyz can be used, that environment is configured to redirect all requests to /login/local to "http://localhost:4000/api/login".
-2. Start your backend
+3. Start your backend
-3. Send command `/local` to your bot with telegram
+4. Send command `/local` to your bot with telegram
-4. Your local backend handles the message, and displays a login button with callback redirect to backend running on api.titeenipeli.xyz
+5. Your local backend handles the message, and displays a login button with callback redirect to the domain you configured (titeenipeli.xyz)
-5. Complete the login.
-GET request to api.titeenipeli.xyz/api/login/local is sent, and that backend replies with 301 to localhost:4000/api/login/local
+6. Complete the login.
+GET request to titeenipeli.xyz/login/local is sent, and that site redirects the request with 301 to localhost:4000/api/login/local
-6. Your local backend handles the message, creates local user and/or the session and redirects to `$REDIRECT_URI?token={token}` with the session token.
+7. Your local backend handles the message, creates local user and/or the session and redirects to `$REDIRECT_URI?token={token}` with the session token.
 By setting the REDIRECT_URI to "http://localhost:3000" you can now get local backend and UI working together.

-To just develop the UI with remote backend you can send command `/dev` to @titeenibot, and you'll be redirected to UI running on your machine with the session and backend at api.titeenipeli.xyz.
+If you're actually planning to run this locally or on a new environment contact @Cadiac on Telegram for help.

 ## Learn more about Phoenix
   * Official Phoenix website: https://www.phoenixframework.org/